Lucio Fulci's ZOMBIE: The Exploitation Classic That Never Dies

 The Creepy Grindhouse Score

 The haunting music of Zombie certain adds to the eeriness of the proceedings.
-The art of making an effective and creepy horror movie score is a lost art.
-SAW would likely be the only horror film known for its amazing score and it debuted in 2003.
+The art of making a compelling and creepy horror movie score is a lost art.
+SAW would likely be the only horror film known for its fantastic score, and it debuted in 2003.
 Fabio Frizzi created a brilliant score with ZOMBIE as it offered a strange and haunting melody that helped the audience realize that Zombie was something special.
 Even with so many amazingly talented music composers that are horror fans, producers seem to avoid tapping into their skills when making low budget horror fodder on cable TV.

 The haunting and creepy "Zombie Theme"